luiscielak/visualcv/readme.md

 Visual CV is a data visualization tool to represent curriculum elements such as academic accomplishments, work experience, and skill proficiency.

 ###How-To
-	void draw() {
-	  // -- Select which module to render by 	commenting out the function getJobs();
+1. Select which module to render by commenting out the function void draw() { getJobs();
 	        //getLanguages();
 	        //getSkills();
 	}

+2. Export to PDF or PNG

 ###Roadmap